 First the good news-you might not need to create 1099s for your contractors at all.
-If you paid your contractors using credit cards, debit cards, PayPal, the Intuit PaymentNetwork, or similar payment network services, you're off the hook.
+If you paid your contractors using credit cards, debit cards, PayPal, QuickBooks Payments, or similar payment network services, you're off the hook.
 (This is because the IRS changed the 1099 reporting laws in tax year 2011.)